 Ok so it’s true, I don’t eat grains.
-So you may be thinking, what the hell is she doing with oat cookies then?
+So you may be thinking, what the hell is she doing with Oat Snap Cookies then?

 Before you say hypocrite with a capital H, let me explain.

-So I am in heaven with all my nut, seed and chocolate creations – go peanut butter!
+So I am in heaven with all my sweet and chocolate creations – go PB2!
 But hubby can’t tolerate any in that list – so more for me, yay!
 Oops, I mean… poor thing.
 But he is A-ok with some grains.
-We think there may be a gluten sensitivity in there somewhere, but we keep the bread etc to small portions and all is well.
+We think there may be a gluten sensitivity in there somewhere, and we’ve switched to gluten free bread.

-And as for oats, one of their redeeming features is that they don’t have gluten – unless they are cross contaminated with other grains, which most oats are – but I sniffed out the Freedom brand which covers all that nonsense, so we are covered from all angles.
+As for oats, one of their redeeming features is that they don’t have gluten – unless they are cross contaminated with other grains, which most oats are – but I sniffed out the Gluten Free Oats brand which covers all that nonsense, so we are covered from all angles.